 Step 3.
 Evaluate Agent-Based Protection at the Endpoint

-The BCS Suite is an agent that can be installed on endpoint computers to enable the BCS Plus features.
-The suite for Windows provides two agents; either one, or both, can be installed.
-The Web Filtering Component (WFC) controls web traffic and the Malware Prevention Component (MPC) provides file-based security.
-If an agent is used inside a network that also has a DNS filtering policy, the agent policy takes precedence over the DNS network-based policy.
+The BCS agent can be installed on endpoint computers to enable the BCS Plus features.
+The Web Filtering Component (WFC) controls web traffic and, if an agent is used inside a network that also has a DNS filtering policy, the agent policy takes precedence over the DNS network-based policy.
 The agent allows for a more granular policy, supporting user- and group-level rules in addition to the global 'Everyone' rule set.
-You can download the BCS suite from the DOWNLOADS page and install it on the endpoints of Windows and macOS machines.
+You can download the BCS agent from the DOWNLOADS page and install it on the endpoints of Windows and macOS machines.

 Agent-based web filtering

 The BCS web filtering component is an agent that uses a proxy-free architecture, so user traffic is not handled by the service directly.
 Rather, the agent identifies the user who is logged in, checks with the BCS service for which policy should be applied for that user and/or groups the user belongs to, and then caches the policy locally.
 The agent enforces the policies you configure on the Advanced Filtering page and uploads log files periodically to the service.
 The agent also checks periodically for updates to the policy settings.
 After installing the agent and defining the policy, test the policy.
 Keep in mind that when making policy changes, it can take up to 15 minutes to synchronize policies with the agent on the endpoint.

 Optionally Synchronize your LDAP or Azure AD Connection